Puddingstone (rock)

-Puddingstone, also known as either pudding stone or plum-pudding stone, is a popular name applied to a conglomerate that consists of distinctly rounded pebbles whose colours contrast sharply with the colour of the finer-grained, often sandy, matrix or cement surrounding them.
+Puddingstone, also known as either pudding stone or plum-pudding stone, is a popular name applied to a type of conglomerate that consists of distinctly rounded pebbles whose colours contrast sharply with the colour of the finer-grained, often sandy, matrix or cement surrounding them.
 The rounded pebbles and the sharp contrast in colour gives this type of conglomerate the appearance of a raisin or Christmas pudding.
 There are different types of puddingstone, with different composition, origin, and geographical distribution.
 Examples of different types of puddingstones include the Hertfordshire, Schunemunk, Roxbury, and St. Joseph Island (Drummond Island) puddingstones.

 Hertfordshire puddingstone

 Hertfordshire puddingstone is a silica-cemented conglomerate composed of rounded flint pebbles and cobbles with matrix of fine sand and silica cement.
 The Hertfordshire Puddingstone is characterized by silica-cemented flint gravel that is brown to deep red in colour and often exhibits black exteriors and thin rinds on cut or polished surfaces.
 It typically occurs scattered across the land surface as isolated concretion-like masses in the areas of Hertfordshire and Plumstead Common, England.
 Large masses of Hertfordshire Puddingstone often occur within local Pleistocene glacial tills.
+It is suggested that the conglomerate began as flint pebbles deposited above the Upnor Formation, which were weathered and mixed with fine white sand, cementing early during the Reading Formation.
 More than a dozen large blocks of this puddingstone were recovered from Paleogene sediments during construction of the A10 bypass from Thundridge to Puckeridge in 2004.
 This indicates that the loose blocks of Hertfordshire Puddingstone were probably eroded out of these sediments.
 Although it is hypothesized that it is groundwater silcrete, its origin remains unresolved.

 Schunemunk puddingstone

-The Schunemunk puddingstone, which is exposed extensively on Bearfort Mountain, Boonton, Rockaway Township and Schunemunk Mountain, is a conglomerate in New York and New Jersey that is part of a 3,000 ft thick geologic formation formally known as the Skunnemunk Conglomerate.
+The Schunemunk puddingstone is a conglomerate in New York and New Jersey that is part of a 3,000 ft thick geologic formation formally known as the Skunnemunk Conglomerate.
+It is exposed extensively on Bearfort Mountain, in Boonton and Rockaway Township in New Jersey and on Schunemunk Mountain in New York.
 This puddingstone is a distinctive, Late Devonian, grayish-purple to grayish-red, thin to very thick-bedded, cross–bedded, conglomerate.
 Within the Skunnemunk Conglomerate, it is interbedded with grayish-purple to grayish-red sandstone, thin-bedded, medium-gray sandstone, and greenish-gray and grayish-red shale with mudcracks.
 This conglomerate consists of pebbles and cobbles of white vein quartz, red and green quartzite, sandstone, red and gray chert, and red shale.
 The grayish-purple to grayish-red conglomerate and sandstone is cemented largely by hematite and microcrystalline quartz.
 The cobbles that it contains range in size from 2.5 in to 6.5 in.
 Pieces of Skunnemunk Conglomerate are easy to recognize and have been found in glacial deposits throughout the lower Hudson Valley region.